Milypm/soccer-leagues-scraper/README.md

 - Ruby (v.
 2.7.0)
 - Rubocop
 - Git
-- RSpec
+- RSpec gem
 - Nokogiri gem (v.
 1.10.10)
 - Colorize gem

 ## Setup
-- For installing Nokogiri / RSpec:
+- For installing Nokogiri / RSpec / colorize gems:
-- From the project's root directory, execute 'bundle' to install Nokogiri and RSpec:
+- From the project's root directory, execute 'bundle':
 - Type: 'bundle install'
-- For installing colorize gem:
-- On the command line/terminal:
-- Type: 'gem install colorize'

 ## How to run it
 * It's recommended to use Git's latest version.
 * Clone or download the repo from here [soccer-leagues-scraper](https://github.com/Milypm/soccer-leagues-scraper.git) on your local system.
 * Unzip/Open the root folder, on the command line/terminal:
-- Type: main_scraper
+- Type: bin/main_scraper
 - The program (scraper) should display now on the terminal.

 ## Testing with RSpec